-In addition we will be holding three fundraising events:
+In addition we will be holding four fundraising events:

 To all my friends who have noticed I’ve been kind of quiet over the past year or so.
 In August of 2018 I was diagnosed with Motor Neurone Disease (also known as ALS) so my life has changed dramatically.
 I haven’t told many people and only just recently informed my family.
 I kept expecting and hoping things to get better, but sadly they haven’t.

 Motor Neurone Disease (MND) is also known as Lou Gehrig’s Disease.
 It is a progressive neurodegenerative disease that erodes motor neurons - cells in the brain and spinal cord that control muscular function - until it becomes difficult or impossible for a person to walk, talk, speak, swallow and breathe.
 Stephen Hawking had managed to live a long time with this cruel disease but most affected die within a few years, some within months.